 - How and when these parts obstruct our life,

-- We’ll, also, develop motivation to do the deep work to root them out
+- We’ll also develop motivation to do the deep work to address them

 We take the view that unmet childhood needs cause the negative beliefs.
 These unmet needs then form into fixed, felt-sense beliefs (schemas) that function like a lens and color 1) how we see ourselves and the world and 2) what how we feel we must respond to the world in order to get our needs met.